unopiaofrol/MLOps/README.md

 5. Review Pull request

-The pull request may be evaluated by you, your team, a sub team or the senior software engineer.
+The pull request may be evaluated by you, your team, a sub-team or the senior software engineer.
 Any changes to the Pull request should be made in the Pull request interface for documentation.

 ```mermaid
 gitGraph